maxdemaio/thelangbot/README.md

 ## Contributions

-If you find a great resource that others would benefit from, either submit a pull request to add it to the repository, or just [tweet at me](https://twitter.com/maxwelldemaio).
+If you find a great resource that others would benefit from you can submit a pull request to add it to the repository.
 If you have any questions or ideas please feel free to reach out to me on Twitter: [@maxwelldemaio](https://twitter.com/maxwelldemaio).